spinningtopsofdoom/clojuresciprt-repl-module-bugs/README.md

 ```

 When the `:time` module is loaded the `cljs-time.core` is loaded, but any dependencies it may have (e.g. `cljs-time.core.internal`) are loaded afterwards causing the loading of the `:time` module to fail.
 After a backoff delay (around 5 seconds) the Google Closure Module Manager retries loading the `:time` module, this time successfully.
 Until the `:time` module is loaded successfully all module loading is subject to this backoff delay.

+Run `./scripts/run_transitive_dependencies.sh` and open `http://localhost:9000/` once the repl starts to see the bug